 Laughter rung on the early evening air.
-Two boys faced off against one another, a bright blue balloon drifting on the air between them.
+Two boys faced off against one another, and a bright blue balloon drifted on the air between them.
 A light blue glow formed around Rett’s hand and a sudden breeze sent the balloon dancing across the field towards a basket Ken was guarding.
 Reacting on instinct, Ken raised both hands and a jet of water shot from the ground, knocking the balloon away from the goal.

 “Hey!
 No fair!”
 Rett laughed.
 “Supposed to be air only!”